zushenyan/eng-note/verbs/subject-verb-agreement/README.md

 Some nouns are collective, which means they represent a group.
 They should be always used with plural verbs.

 - `Congratulations are due to you on your birthday.`
-- `The supermarket has many fishes.`
+- `Fishes are swimming in the river.`
 - `My jeans don't fit anymore.`
 - `Are my glasses in the kitchen?`
 - `Tights were fashionable.`